KomalRupnawar/Regression_Analysis_On_Weather-Forecast/README.md

 Python Libraries : Pandas , Numpy , Matplotlib ,rcparams, Sklearn.
 # Conclusion:
-The linear regression Model is capable for weather forecasting.
+After fitting the linear regression model ,we can conclude that their is low corrleation between Temperature And Humidity.